 - examine, without charge, at the Plan Administrator's office and at other specified locations, the Plan documents, including insurance contracts, and copies of all documents filed by the Plan with the U.S. Department of Labor (if any) such as annual reports and Plan descriptions; - obtain copies of the benefit program documents and other program information on written request to the Plan Administrator (the Plan Administrator may make a reasonable charge for the copies); - receive a summary of the Plan's annual financial report, if any (the Plan Administrator is required by law to furnish each participant with a copy of this summary annual report); - continue health care coverage for yourself, spouse, or dependents if there is a loss of coverage under the Plan as a result of a qualifying event.
 You or your dependents may have to pay for such coverage.
-Review this Summary Plan Description and the documents governing the Plan on the rules governing your COBRA continuation coverage rights; and program prudently and in the interest of you and other program participants.
-Fiduciaries who violate ERISA may be removed and may be required to reimburse the Plan for any losses they have caused the program.
+Review this Summary Plan Description and the documents governing the Plan on the rules governing your COBRA continuation coverage rights.